Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

-# Session #2 - Nonviolent Communication Training Course - Marshall Rosenberg - Transcript
+# How We Communicate with Ourselves - Session #2 - Nonviolent Communication Training - Marshall Rosenberg
 **Working with anger, depression, self-judgement, and not giving away our power to cultural programming**